hapax/hapax.github.io/assets/bhqc.md

 star, or disastrous collisions at the core of a galaxy, to produce them.
-But we now know, from a whole spectrum of clues, that they exist and play an important role in the life of star systems and galaxies.
+But we now know, from a whole spectrum of clues, that they exist and play an important role in the life of star systems, galaxies, and even the early universe.

 In 2015, the gravitational wave observatory LIGO detected a signal which could only be explained by two black holes, spiralling inwards